 During the breading season, Cape Verde Shearwaters also frequently visit the rich upwelling area off the West African coast between Senegal and northern Mauritania (Paiva et al. 2015).
-Although occasional feeding trips to Cap Nouadhibou (Cap Banc) and as far north as Dakhla were also recorded thanks to GPS tracking (map reproduced below); sightings of Cape Verde Shearwaters north of their home range (breeding and feeding areas) are still relatively rare.
+Although occasional feeding trips to Cap Nouadhibou (Cap Banc) and as far north as Dakhla were also recorded thanks to GPS tracking (map below), sightings of Cape Verde Shearwaters north of their home range (breeding and feeding areas) are still relatively rare.

 Sightings of Cape Verde Shearwaters north of their normal range

 North of Cap Nouadhibou in Mauritania, there are only a handful of records from the Canary Islands, Selvagens Islands and Morocco.

 Selvagens Islands: the first record for these islands was a dead bird in June 2005.
 The second one was a live bird resting in the middle of a Cory’s Shearwater (Calonectris borealis) colony (see Fagundes et al. 2012).

 Canary Islands: the first records for the archipelago were found at a Cory’s Shearwater colony at Montaña Clara islet, north of Lanzarote: two different adults of undetermined sex caught during ringing sessions on 6 and 23 May 2010 respectively (see Gutiérrez et al. 2010).
 The third record for the Canaries was also caught and ringed at that same Cory’s Shearwater colony in summer 2013 (Jacob González-Solís & Laura Zango 2013).